disidrosi/disidrosi.github.io/content/blog/01-chlorophyll/index.md

     "python",
     "colorimetry"
 ]
-params:
+showTableOfContents: true
-    math: true
+showDateUpdated: true
+thumbnail: "*cie_color_matching*"
 ---

-> [!NOTE] Summary
+{{< katex >}}

+{{< lead >}}
-> This post provides a step-by-step guide on how to calculate CIE colors from
-> UV-Vis spectra using Python.
-We'll look at the CIE colorimetry system and the
-> underlying principles behind color perception.
+This post provides a step-by-step guide on how to calculate CIE colors from UV-Vis spectra using Python.
+We'll look at the CIE colorimetry system and the underlying principles behind color perception.

->
-> The core of the post focuses on practical implementation, guiding you through
-> the Python code that performs the necessary calculations.
-If you're primarily
+The core of the post focuses on practical implementation, guiding you through the Python code that performs the necessary calculations.
-> interested in the coding aspect, you can skip directly to the [Python code
-> section](#python-code).

-{{% toc %}}
+{{< /lead >}}

 ## What is color?